MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nc-acxelements-evt_acx_keywordspotter_assign_reset.md

 ## -description

-TBD - EVT_ACX_KEYWORDSPOTTER_ASSIGN_RESET tells the driver to that the keyword spotter (??
-TBD has ) reset the keyword detection process.
+EVT_ACX_KEYWORDSPOTTER_ASSIGN_RESET resets the keyword spotter detector to an unarmed state with no pattern set.

 ## -parameters